XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/troubleshooting/understanding-log-messages.md

 It is **normal** to display several messages of these types **during the first few minutes** after starting the server.

-If the messages continue for more than 5 minutes after starting the server, especially if the `run` times are well over 1000 ms, that may indicate that **your server does not have sufficient resources, such as disk I/O, RAM, or CPU**.
-This may be caused by not having sufficiently-powerful hardware or because other processes running on the same hardware are competing with `rippled` for resources.
+If the messages continue for more than 5 minutes after starting the server, especially if the `run` times are well over 1000 ms, that may indicate that **your server does not have enough disk I/O, RAM, or CPU**.
+This may be caused by not having powerful enough hardware or because other processes running on the same hardware are competing with `rippled` for resources.
 (Examples of other processes that may compete with `rippled` for resources include scheduled backups, virus scanners, and periodic database cleaners.)

 Another possible cause is trying to use NuDB on rotational hard disks; NuDB should only be used with solid state drives (SSDs).
 Ripple recommends always using SSD storage for `rippled`'s databases, but you _may_ be able to run `rippled` successfully on rotational disks using RocksDB.
 If you are using rotational disks, make sure both the `[node_db]` and the `[shard_db]` (if you have one) are configured to use RocksDB.
 For example: